sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --lock-cclock [1500,1300,1250,1280]

--m --lock-mclock [,]        Set minimum and maximum memory clock for each device.
+-m --lock-mclock [,]        Set memory clock for each device.
 (Nvidia CUDA)
-                            Format is an array of comma seperated arrays.
+                            Format is an array of comma seperated values.
-			    First value is minumum memory clock value and second value is maximum memory clock.
+			    First value is memory clock setting for GPU0 and second is GPU1 and so forth.

 			    Example:

-			    TBMiner --lock-mclock [[6000,6000],[6000,6000]]
+			    TBMiner --lock-mclock [6000,6000,6000,6000]

 -M --power-limit [,]	    Set maximum powerlimit in watts for each device.
 (Nvidia CUDA)
                             Format is a comma seperated array of values.